Microsoft/azure-docs.cs-cz/articles/container-registry/container-registry-tutorial-build-task.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Pokud chcete rozhraní příkazového řádku Azure používat místně, musíte mít nainstalovanou verzi Azure CLI **2.0.46** nebo novější a přihlášeni pomocí [AZ Login][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed  and logged in with [az login][az-login].
 Verzi zjistíte spuštěním příkazu `az --version`.
-Pokud potřebujete nainstalovat nebo upgradovat rozhraní příkazového řádku, přečtěte si téma [instalace Azure CLI][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 [!INCLUDE [container-registry-task-tutorial-prereq.md](../../includes/container-registry-task-tutorial-prereq.md)]